CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast redistribute

-Provides commands to configure route redistribution, which allows a network to use a routing protocol to route traffic dynamically based on the information learned from a different routing protocol or from static routes.
+Provides commands to configure IPv6 route redistribution, which allows a network to use a routing protocol to route traffic dynamically based on the information learned from a different routing protocol or from static routes.
 Route redistribution helps increase accessibility within networks.

 - - -

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast redistribute static

-Provides commands to configure route redistribution of IPv6 static routes.
+Provides commands to configure redistribution of IPv6 static routes.

 - - -